|ONLINE PROJECT||COMPETITIONS||SUBMISSIONS||OPPORTUNITIES||SHOP||ABOUT _______________ CONTACT|

 The jurors are interested in viewing images of work from emerging artists from all styles, mediums, and themes.

 Note: Past competition results are not an indication of what the results of this competition will look like ... because the jurors are different.

 What our past jurors are saying

-The list of 25 artists, images, caption information, and press release will be posted on 14 June 2014 under Competitions on this website .
-The 6 prize recipients will receive a phone call.
-All artists that enter a submission will be notified after 14 June 2014 via email.
+The list of 25 artists, images, caption information, and press release will be posted after 2 June 2018 under Competitions on this website ... so mark your calendar now.
+The 3 prize recipients will receive a phone call.
+All artists that enter a submission will be notified after 2 June 2018 via email.

 A non-refundable entry fee is required with your submission.
 There are no additional fees.

 4 images for $40 USD, 7 images for $60 USD, 12 images for $90 USD